MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 1. Since the Test Recorder doesn't record or reproduce "delays" when recording, it's often helpful to force a delay in a script, or wait for a UI element to become available before moving to the next step.
 You may have noticed that the generated code immediately goes back to the previous page after navigating to the landing-activity page.

-	To compensate, insert the following statement after the statement that simulates a tap of the Activity button to wait for the text string "Kaboom" to appear on the landing-activity page:
+	To compensate, insert the following statement after the statement that simulates a tap of the Activity button to wait for the text string "Kaboom" to appear on the page:

 	```C#
 	app.WaitForElement(x => x.Text("Kaboom"));